asensio-lab/high-resolution-ev-charging-data-descriptor/README.md

 * totalSessions: The count of total sessions logged by a given user over the course of the observation period.

 ## License
-This code and is made available under the Creative Commons CC BY license.
-Please visit this link for more information: https://creativecommons.org/licenses/by/4.0/
+This code is made available under the Creative Commons CC BY-NC license.
+Please visit this link for more information: https://creativecommons.org/licenses/by-nc/4.0/